fzi-forschungszentrum-informatik/ros2_ros_bt_py/ros_bt_py/doc/source/creating_node_classes.rst

 Let's start with the skeleton of a new node class::

-  import rospy
+  import rclpy

   # Import the ROS message class under a different name
   # to avoid confusion.
 We need it for the node state names.
-  from ros_bt_py_msgs.msg import Node as NodeMsg
+  from ros_bt_py_interfaces.msg import Node as NodeMsg

   # We need these to define a Node.
   from ros_bt_py.node import Node, define_bt_node